With more churches adopting virtual services, the need for digital church bulletins is apparent. But how do you create the perfect church bulletin?

 There are plenty of resources for free bulletin templates.
 Here are five sources for digital church bulletins that offer countless options choose from.Canva.
 This drag and drop editor lets you choose from a ton of templates.
 Once you choose a template, all you need to do is add in your unique copy and download the final product.
 And the best part?
 It's free, or if you do need to pay Canva will only charge you a dollar or two for images.

-Last of all, you can hire a graphic designer or find a volunteer within your church to put together a sample digital church bulletin for you to adjust the text and images each week.
+Last of all, you can hire a graphic designer or find a church volunteer within your congregation to put together a sample digital church bulletin for you to adjust the text and images each week.

 The Goal of Your Digital Church Bulletin